 - Early graduation track & guided independent study for academically exceptional students

 - Flexible scheduling for unique circumstances;

 - Integrated curriculum of all grades according to each student’s academic strength, rather than birth year

 - An Advisory Program in which each teacher mentors 5-7 students in all aspects of their school career from attendance to accessing greater academic or emotional/social support;

 - Frequent educational field trips and community service opportunities leveraging our unique location in the nation’s capital;

 - Less “busywork” homework;

-- Stress-free physical education options from soccer to walking.
+- once a week Stress-free physical education options from soccer to walking.